kubernetes/enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 ##### group.customResource.k8s.io
 It contains an array of custom resources definitions (CRDs) group that this cluster supports.
+* Each element in the list is a string representing the group name of the CRD.
 * The list is dynamic but should not change much.

 Here is an example of a group.customResource.k8s.io ClusterProperty